 WG2 fin for longboards and SUP

-Like our Wavegrinder Classic fin, the new WG2 fin is just over 30 square inches.
-We moved the winglets to the end of the fin to increase overall performance.
+The WG2 is a second-generation fin, and is just over 30 square inches.
+Compared to our first-generation fin, we moved the winglets to the end of the fin to increase overall performance.
 We decreased the size of the winglets a bit to decrease drag even more.
 And we added a bit more sweepback, or rake, to help shed kelp, while still maintaining a very high aspect ratio and low taper ratio–in other words, it provides excellent hold, good drive, accelerates quickly, and paddles easily.

 - Ever miss that perfect wave by half a stroke?
 If your fin had less drag, you’d have caught it!

 - Ever lose a wave to somebody who paddled in just a bit faster than you?
-If you’d been able to accelerate faster, it would have been your wave!
+If you’d been able to accelerate faster, it could have been your wave!

 - Ever feel like conditions are great, but you’ve been out so long your arms have turned into limp spaghetti noodles?
 With less drag, you would have lasted longer and caught more waves!